Aline Chrétien: Spouse of the prime minister

-On November 5, 1995, an intruder, André Dallaire, broke into the Prime Minister's residence at 24 Sussex Drive, in Ottawa, Ontario.
+On November 5, 1995, an intruder, André Dallaire, broke into the prime minister's residence at 24 Sussex Drive, in Ottawa, Ontario.
 Awakened next to her sleeping husband, Chrétien confronted the intruder at their bedroom door.
 Seeing that he was armed with a large knife, she slammed the door and locked it, then woke her husband.

 Jean Chrétien often sought out his wife's advice.
 Maclean's magazine in 1996 listed her first among his most influential advisors, saying "Never mind calling her the power behind the throne—she shares the seat of power."
 In the same magazine in 2000, Allan Fotheringham described Jean and Aline Chrétien as the two "most powerful" politicians in Canada, above Eddie Goldenberg and Jean Pelletier.

 Jean Chrétien has publicly stated that his wife was his key advisor.
-He once joked that Canada is run exclusively by women: the monarch, the Governor General, and the Chief Justice of Canada were all women, and Madame Chrétien was pulling the strings of the prime minister.
+He once joked that Canada was run exclusively by women: the monarch (Queen Elizabeth II), the governor general (Adrienne Clarkson), and the chief justice (Beverley McLachlin) were all women, and Madame Chrétien was pulling the strings of the prime minister.
 He made similar jokes often, once telling a reporter that he did not know when the next election would be because he had not yet asked Aline to set a date.

 In her role as the prime minister's spouse, Chrétien went to the memorial of the victim of the W. R. Myers High School shooting in 1999, along with Alberta Premier Ralph Klein, Opposition Leader Preston Manning, and the Attorney General of Canada Anne McLellan.
 She was awarded her first honorary degree from Laurentian University in 2003.